 The best starting point is at the Base Lodge where Base Lodge Rentals and the Kids Center are located.
-Lessons start in the beginner area — a short walk from the lodge and easy for families with little ones or multiple kids.
-A surface conveyor carpet and two other lifts (Chair 6 – Village and Chair 9 – Easy Rider) service the beginner terrain.
-Everything is close to the Base Lodge for quick access to restrooms and hot cocoa breaks.
+Lessons start in the beginner area — a short walk away from the lodge and easy for families with little ones or multiple kids.
+A surface carpet and two other lifts (Village/Chair 6 and Easy Rider/Chair 9) service the beginner terrain, and everything is close to the Base Lodge for quick access to restrooms and hot cocoa breaks.

-As kids gain skill and confidence they graduate to the Chair 2/Chair 3 area where they find several fun blue runs as well as the Fishbowl Terrain Park.
-The terrain park is divided into different levels–a “Park Smart” design where skiers and snowboarders can start small and build their skills.
+As kids gain skill and confidence they graduate to the Chair 2/Chair 3 area where they find several fun “blue square” runs as well as the Terrain Parks.
+The terrain park is divided into different levels a “Park Smart” design where skiers and snowboarders can start small and build their skills.
 Runs in this area vary between 400 and 1,100 vertical feet—shorter runs for shorter legs—and lead to the mountain’s village including slopeside access to Ed & Mully’s Bar & Grill.
-Ed & Mully’s serves lunch and appetizers, and is the perfect place for a ski break to play foosball.
-Newly remodeled for winter 2017/18, the building has large windows looking up toward the slopes–making it easy to spot family members.

-New for the 2017/18 ski season, the East Rim Chairlift, Chair 5, will provide access to the east side and family-favorite runs such as “Moose”, and “Moe Mentum” (named for Olympic Medalist Tommy Moe who grew up skiing Big Mountain when his dad Tommy Sr. was on the ski patrol—the run was Tommy Jr.’s favorite).
-From the top of the East Rim Chairlift, families can also access “Whitetail” and the Goat Haunt Skier/Boardercross Course on the north side of the mountain.
-Both runs lead to “George’s Gorge”—a natural halfpipe and a kid favorite—and everything leads to Chair 7 – Big Creek Express, which takes riders back to the summit.
+Chair 5/East Rim provides convenient access to the east side and family favorite runs such as “Moose” and “Moe Mentum” (named for Olympic Medalist Tommy Moe who grew up skiing Big Mountain when his dad Tommy Sr. was on the ski patrol—the run was Tommy Jr.’s favorite).
+From the top of the East Rim chair, families can ski “Whitetail” or down the Goat Haunt Skier/Snowboard Cross on the north side of the mountain.
+Both runs lead to “George’s Gorge”—a natural half pipe and a kid favorite—and everything leads to Chair 7/Big Creek Express which takes riders back to the summit.

-The summit is home to the Summit House, conveniently located for a quick warm-up, hasty pit stop or lunch.
-Montana’s only mountaintop restaurant, the Summit House Restaurant features grilled items, international cuisine and soups, quick grab-and-go salads and sandwiches.
-Mom and dad can have a beverage at the full bar with a view of Glacier National Park, Canadian Rockies and the Flathead Valley.
-The Summit Shop sells the easy-to-forget or lose items you may need and much more.
-Last but not least, the Summit Nature Center is a must-do for families.
+The summit is home the Summit House, conveniently located for a quick warm-up, hasty pit stops or eating lunch.
+Montana’s only mountaintop restaurant the Summit House Restaurant features grilled items, International cuisine and soups, quick grab & go salads and sandwiches.
+Mom and dad can have a beverage at the full bar all with a view of Glacier National Park, Canadian Rockies and the Flathead Valley.
+The Summit Shop sells the easy to forget or lose items you may need and much more.
+Last but not least the Summit Nature Center is a must-do for families.
 Located on the lower level of the Summit House, the Nature Center is staffed by Flathead National Forest Rangers and offers kids the opportunity to learn about what animals live on the mountain, where they go in the winter, snow safety and features interactive displays.
-The Nature Center is open on weekends and holidays.
+Open on weekends and holidays.

-“The layout if this mountain is great for families.
-On the north side we always find great snow and my 5-year-old daughter can perfect her turns while my 8-year-old son finds powder and jumps on the side of the runs.
-Both kids love skiing in the trees and there are several tree areas where the terrain is easier for them.
+“The layout of this mountain is great for families.
+On the north side we always find great snow and my daughter can perfect her turns while my son finds powder and jumps on the side of the runs.
 We love eating lunch at the Summit House—it’s convenient for one of us to warm up with our daughter while the other skis a few more runs with our son.
-Plus, the kids love to visit the Nature Center.”
+Plus the kids love to visit the Nature Center.”

 Ski & Ride School

 Our Ski & Ride School lessons are both affordable and fun—certainly one of the many reasons families come back year after year.
-Our instructors love what they do and their passion is contagious—be aware your kids may catch it!
-The Kids Center day care facility welcomes the little ones and provides a safe and warm place to play.
-Our beginner area is separate from the rest of the resort and close to the Base Lodge.
+Whitefish’s instructors love what they do and their passion is contagious—be aware your kids may catch it!
+The Kids Center welcomes the little ones and provides a safe and warm place to play.
+Our learning area for beginners is separate from the rest of the resort and close to the Base Lodge.
 Our casual atmosphere, propensity for fun and affordable prices make families fall in love with winter.

-Ed & Mully’s Bar & Grill stays open until 7:30 p.m. for food and the bar is open until 8 p.m. and features live music on Saturday nights.
-The Base Lodge Cafe is open until 7 p.m. while the Base Lodge Bar stays open until 8 p.m.
+Ed & Mully’s Bar & Grill stays open until 8:30 for food and the bar is open until 8 p.m. and features live music on Saturday nights.
+The Base Lodge Café is open until 7 p.m. while the Base Lodge Bar stays open until 8 p.m.

-“After a week of school and work, we can’t wait to hit the slopes–and the sooner the better.
+“After a week of school and work, we can’t wait to hit the slopes and the sooner the better.
 Night skiing gets us up there and the boys love skiing under the lights.
-We typically end up in the terrain park where my kids show off new tricks.
-Plus, it’s close to Ed & Mully’s so we can warm up and grab a bite to eat before heading back for more.”
+We typically end up in the terrain park where my kids off new tricks.
+Plus it’s close to Ed & Mully’s so we can warm up and grab a bite to eat before heading back for more.”